llmir/YoloCurvSeg/README.md

 ## Datasets ##

 The datasets include OCTA500, CORN, DRIVE, CHASEDB1, and DCA1, as detailed in the **Datasets** folder.
 We provide comprehensive data partitions, cleaned versions (especially for CORN), and preprocessed files (available in the h5 files).
+Five valuable benchmarks to evaluate weakly (and noisy) supervised segmentation methods.

 ## Component 1: Foreground Curve Generator ##